m98proxy/GoogleHacks/README.md

 mapping them to a skybox using the X3D Background node.

-The toolkit used is X3D-finely-sharpened built purely in C#,
+The toolkit used is X3D-finely-sharpened built purely in C#.

-3D rendering API provided by OpenTK an OpenGL wrapper.
+3D rendering API provided by OpenGL via OpenTK.